 There are myriad car waxes available on the market today.

-It can be quite a challenge to navigate through virtual shelf after shelf of wax all claiming their place in the world of automotive paint protection and enhancement.
+It can be quite a challenge to navigate through virtual shelf after shelf of wax, all claiming their place in the world of automotive paint protection and enhancement.

-As a dedicated detailing and car enthusiast, I’ve been using and testing waxes for paint protection on my cars for many many years.
-The only real way to find out what makes a great wax is simply by trying and testing lots of different waxes in the real world, under real world conditions over a period of time, and measuring against key criteria.
+As a dedicated detailing and car enthusiast, I’ve been using and testing waxes for paint protection on my cars for many, many years.
+The only real way to find out what makes a great wax is simply by trying and testing lots of different waxes in the real world, under real-world conditions over a period of time, and measuring against key criteria.

-That means using a wax day in day out in varying conditions and experiencing how it performs on multiple levels.
+That means using a wax day-in day-out in varying conditions and experiencing how it performs on multiple levels.
 From there, I can draw conclusions based on all those factors.

-As I try and test more waxes over the course of the coming months and years, this article may change if another wax comes along that delivers on all the necessary levels to be considered, and to triumph, as the best car wax in the world.
+As I try and test more waxes over the course of the coming months and years, this article may change if another wax comes along that delivers on all the necessary levels to be considered and to triumph as the best car wax in the world.

 It’s a moveable feast!

 Crystal Rock’s high content of carnauba is a whopping 76% (by volume) of No.1 grade Brazilian Ivory Carnauba, one of the highest carnauba content waxes on the market.
-What that then gives is a wax that is truly beautiful, with a rich velvety finish, along with remarkable shine and gloss that defies the eyesight.
+What that then gives is a wax that is truly beautiful, with a rich, velvety finish, along with remarkable shine and gloss that defies the eyesight.

 You could almost dive into the depth of gloss this wax imparts!

-Take all those qualities and you have an absolute winner of a wax suitable for use year round on all paint colours.
+Take all those qualities and you have an absolute winner of a wax suitable for use year-round on all paint colours.

 At first glance, it might not quite seem to be the case of being the best car wax in the world – especially if that first glance is price and an average price point is one of your overriding criteria for a wax to secure top slot.

-This is by no means the most expensive wax on the market but this is a “high-end” wax with a high-end price tag to match!
+This is by no means the most expensive wax on the market, but this is a “high-end” wax with a high-end price tag to match!
 Retailing in the region of £900 for 200ml or £250 for 50ml, it’s not a “value” wax in the normal sense of the word.

-But what do you get for your money and is it worth the hefty price tag?
-A resounding Yes is my answer and I’ll tell you why.
+But what do you get for your money, and is it worth the hefty price tag?
+A resounding Yes is my answer, and I’ll tell you why.

 The best car wax in the world – process

-How did I come to the conclusion that Swissvax Crystal Rock it is the best car wax in the world?
+How did I come to the conclusion that Swissvax Crystal Rock is the best car wax in the world?